Enjoy hiking all the more knowing your campsite is waiting for you. Reservations are required for backcountry camping:

 - A Wilderness Pass is required for overnight trips in the backcountry at any time of year.
 Daily or annual Wilderness Passes, valid for 1 year from the date of purchase, are available.
 Your fees support the ongoing maintenance of campgrounds, trails and other backcountry facilities.

 - Purchase your pass from any Parks Canada visitor centre.

 - Camping is permitted only at designated campgrounds.

-- Backcountry campsites can be reserved up to three months in advance of your first night.
-A non-refundable reservation fee applies.
+- Backcountry campsites can be reserved starting March 1, 2018 for the coming season.
+A non-refundable reservation fee applies

 - Maximum group size is 10 people, including guides and leaders.

-- Reserve your campsite by calling the Lake Louise Visitor Centre from March 1st until May 18th, 2017 and the Kootenay Visitor Centre from May 19th until October 9th, 2017.
-Reservations can be made up to 3 months in advance.
+- Reserve your campsite by calling the Lake Louise Visitor Centre or the Kootenay Visitor Centre starting March 1st 2018.
 Demand is highest in July and August.

 3. Pick up a fishing permit (optional)

 - Fishing permits and regulations are available from any Parks Canada Visitor Centre.

 For your convenience, all passes and permits are valid throughout Kootenay, Banff, Yoho and Jasper national parks.
 Complete fee schedule